Vision is the de facto essence of business.

 If you represent a smaller organization that is turning into a new niche, it is a good idea to refer to an organization that your employees would quickly recognize.
 This will allow them to create an immediate picture of your vision.
 Here is an example of a hypothetical vision statement:

-Stage no. 6: Describe a measurable goal
+Step no. 6: Describe a measurable goal

 "We will be number one in the industries in which we compete."